aaronland/ios-nfc-tagwriter/README.md

 **This application does allow tags to be locked so you should not use this application for deploying NFC tags in a "production" environment.**

+## Caveats

+* This application only writes "well known text" message payloads.

 ## Examples

 ### Input